The Android Platform Security Model (2023): Introduction

 \section{Introduction}

-Android is, at the time of this writing, the most widely deployed end-user operating system.
-With more than 2.5 billion monthly active devices~\cite{android-yir-2017} and a general trend towards mobile use of Internet services, Android is now the most common interface for global users to interact with digital services.
-Across different form factors (including e.g.\ phones, tablets, wearables, TV, Internet-of-Things, automobiles, and more special-use categories) there is a vast -- and still growing -- range of use cases from communication, media consumption, and entertainment to finance, health, and physical sensors/actuators.
-Many of these applications are increasingly security and privacy critical, and Android as an OS needs to provide sufficient and appropriate assurances to users as well as developers.
+Android is the most widely deployed end-user operating system.
+With more than three~billion monthly active devices~\cite{android-enterprise-whitepaper-2023} and a general trend towards mobile use of Internet services, Android is now the most common interface for global users to interact with digital services.
+Across different form factors, including phones, tablets, wearables, TVs, Internet-of-Things, automobiles, and more, Android supports a vast -- and still growing -- range of use cases including communication, media consumption, entertainment, finance, health, and physical sensors/actuators.

+Many of these applications are increasingly security and privacy critical, and Android's success continues to depend on the operating system's ability to provide sufficient assurances to all relevant stakeholders.
+Securing Android therefore requires balancing the different (and sometimes conflicting) needs of users, application developers, content producers, service providers, and employers.

-To balance the different (and sometimes conflicting) needs and wishes of users, application developers, content producers, service providers, and employers, Android is fundamentally based on a multi-party consent\footnote{Throughout the paper, the term `consent' is used to refer to various technical methods of declaring or enforcing a party's intent, rather than the legal requirement or standard found in many privacy legal regimes around the world.} model: \emph{an action should only happen if all involved parties consent to it}.
-If any party does not consent, the safe-by-default choice is for that action to be blocked.
-This is different to the security models that more traditional operating systems implement, which are focused on user access control and do not explicitly consider other stakeholders.
+To manage the complexity of the diverse interests of all stakeholders, Android's security design has fundamentally been based on a \textbf{multi-party authorization model}: \emph{an action should only happen if all involved parties authorize it}.\footnote{Throughout the paper, the term ``authorization'' is used to refer to various technical methods of declaring or enforcing a party's intent, rather than the legal requirement of ``consent'' found in many privacy legal regimes around the world.
+In previous versions, the term ``consent'' was also used for the technical declaration of intent.
+This version clarifies the distinction by using the more technical notion of ``authorization''.} The rationale for this model is straightforward; If any party does not agree to an action, the safe-by-default choice is for that operation to be blocked.
+This is a significant departure from the security models implemented by traditional operating systems, which are focused on user access control and do not explicitly consider other stakeholders.